ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology.md

 The identity of a Computing Context provides the basis for creating evidence about data origin authenticity.
 Confidence in the identity assurance level [NIST SP-800-63-3] or the assurance levels for identity authentication
-{{RFC4949}} impacts the confidence in the evidence an Attestee provides.
+{{RFC4949}} impacts the confidence in the evidence an Attestor provides.

 # Attestation Workflow